-Data compiled over several decades demonstrate the significant health benefits to women and children when a woman can delay the birth of her first child and plan the spacing of any subsequent children.
-Plaintiffs have a substantial interest in reducing unintended pregnancies by ensuring that women retain access to the full range of FDA-approved contraceptives so that those who choose to use contraception can make their decisions based on evidence-based policies and standards of care, rather than ability to pay.
+Women and couples are more likely to use contraception successfully when they can choose the contraceptive method that is best for them.
+Jennifer J. Frost & Jacqueline E. Darroch, Factors Associated with Contraceptive Choice and Inconsistent Method Use, United States, 2004, 40:2 PERSP.
+ON SEXUAL & REPROD.
+HEALTH 94, 103 (2008).
+And data compiled over several decades demonstrate the significant health benefits to women and families when a woman can choose to delay the birth of her first child and can plan the spacing of any subsequent children.
+Plaintiffs have a substantial interest in reducing unintended pregnancies and in ensuring that women retain access to the full range of FDA-approved contraceptives so that those who choose to use contraception can make their decisions based on evidence-based policies and standards of care, rather than ability to pay.